-- specific to the financial instrument (Article 9(1)(b) of MiFIR as further specified by Article 5 of RTS 2); - d) Illiquid: for derivatives which are not subject to the trading obligation specified in Article 28 of MiFIR and any financial instrument for which there is not a liquid market (Article 9(1)(c) of MiFIR as further specified by Article 6 of RTS 2); - e) Exchange for physical (EFP): for orders for the purpose of executing an exchange for physical (Articles 2(1)(48) and 9(1)(d) of MiFIR); - f) Package orders: for orders meeting one of the following conditions: - i.
+- a) Large-in-scale (LIS): for orders considered large in size compared with normal market size (Article 9(1)(a) of MiFIR as further specified by Article 3 of RTS 2). - b) Order management facilities (OMF): for orders that are held in an order management facility of the trading venue pending disclosure (Article 9(1)(a) of MiFIR as further specified by Article 4 of RTS 2). - c) Size specific to the financial instrument (SSTI): for actionable indications of interest in request-for-quote and voice trading systems that are above a size specific to the financial instrument (Article 9(1)(b) of MiFIR as further specified by Article 5 of RTS 2); - d) Illiquid: for derivatives which are not subject to the trading obligation specified in Article 28 of MiFIR and any financial instrument for which there is not a liquid market (Article 9(1)(c) of MiFIR as further specified by Article 6 of RTS 2); - e) Exchange for physical (EFP): for orders for the purpose of executing an exchange for physical (Articles 2(1)(48) and 9(1)(d) of MiFIR); - f) Package orders: for orders meeting one of the following conditions: - i.
 At least one of its components is a financial instrument for which there is not a liquid market, unless there is a liquid market for the package order as a whole (Articles 2(1)(49) and (50) and 9(1)(e)(i) of MiFIR as further specified by Article 6 of RTS 2); - ii.
 At least one of its components is large in scale compared with the normal market size, unless there is a liquid market for the package order as a whole (Articles 2(1)(49) and (50) and 9(1)(e)(ii) of MiFIR as further specified by Article 3 of RTS 2); - iii.
-All of its components are executed on a request-for-quote or voice system and are above the size specific to the instrument (Articles 2(1)(49) and (50) and 9(1)(e)(iii) of MiFIR as further specified by Article 5 of RTS 2). - 7.
+All of its components are executed on a request-for-quote or voice system and are above the size specific to the instrument (Articles 2(1)(49) and (50) and 9(1)(e)(iii) of MiFIR as further specified by Article 5 of RTS 2). - 8.
 According to Articles 4(4) and 9(2) of MiFIR, before granting a waiver, and not less than four months before the waiver is intended to take effect, NCAs shall notify ESMA and other NCAs of the intended use of the waiver and explain its functioning.
-ESMA upon receipt of such notification shall, within two months, issue an opinion assessing the compatibility of the waiver with the requirements established in Articles 4(1) of MiFIR, as specified in RTS 1, for equity instruments and in Article 9(1) of MiFIR, as specified in RTS 2, for non-equity instruments. - 8.
-As of 30 April 2020, ESMA has issued a total of 931 opinions, of which 361 opinions for equity waivers and 570 opinions for non-equity waivers.
-A detailed analysis on number and type of waivers processed is available in the annual ESMA waivers and deferral report.5 - 9.
+ESMA upon receipt of such notification shall, within two months, issue an opinion assessing the compatibility of the waiver with the requirements established in Articles 4(1) of MiFIR, as specified in RTS 1, for equity instruments and in Article 9(1) of MiFIR, as specified in RTS 2, for non-equity instruments. - 9.
+As of 31 December 2021 ESMA has issued a total of 1.112 opinions, of which 386 opinions for equity waivers and 726 opinions for non-equity waivers.
+A detailed analysis on number and type of waivers processed is available in the annual ESMA waiver and deferral reports. - 10.
 In the process of assessing the compliance of notified waivers with the MiFIR pre-trade transparency requirement for equity and non-equity instruments, ESMA noted a number of recurring issues.
-In order to ensure consistent supervisory practices and consistent approaches throughout the Union regarding the application of the relevant requirements by competent authorities and trading venues and to contribute to a smooth processing of waiver notifications, and being mindful that the ESMA opinions
+In order to ensure consistent supervisory practices and consistent approaches throughout the Union regarding the application of the relevant requirements by competent authorities and trading venues and to contribute to a smooth processing of waiver notifications, and being mindful that the ESMA opinions on pre-trade transparency waivers are not made public, ESMA considers it necessary to provide guidance on the main issues identified so far.